MarcyLake/ClosureTinkering/README.md

 ### Refactoring
 This is a neat solution, but it's far from perfect.
 Having a recursive function (`eval`) that calls another recurisve function (`parse`) takes up a lot of space and time.
 Recursion was definitely the easiest way to write parse, but if it's possible to write it with tail-recursion or a loop, that might be faster.
 I need to do some investigating.
 The work is also currently divided between `parse` and `eval` in that `parse` creates a list and then `eval` filters it.
 This works fine, except for within the `Let` case where it gets a little strange (there's a comment in the code).
 I want to keep an eye on this as I expand the interpreter and see if it ever becomes faster or more convenient to pass the parameter into `parse` and have it do the filtering.
 I'm not sure if it will make a difference either way, but it is something to keep an eye on.
+### Research
+I also hope to do more research and reading into this topic.
+I feel that I've traded the space inefficiency of closures for a massive time inefficiency.
+This means that I've either wrote the solution badly, or picked the wrong solution.
+If I were to start the solution over and make myself start somewhere other than 'FunDef' I'm not sure where I would start.
+It's possible that simply changing the enviroment we use in some way could also do this, but I'm not sure what that would look like.
+I'll keep looking into it though!